joscanper/unity_facesync/README.md

 First, assign the audio clip that will be used, second, write the dialog that will be used to detect phonemes.

-If you have setup the detection rules properly, click Detect Keyframes ant he timeline will get filled with blendsets.
+If you have setup the detection rules properly, click "Detect Keyframes" ant the timeline will get filled with blendsets.

 ![](https://github.com/joscanper/untiy_facesync/blob/master/FaceSync/Demo/example.png)